Before applying to ECFMG for examination:

 You can take the exam at any test center in your testing region that offers USMLE, provided there is space available on the date you choose.
 The test centers available for USMLE Step 1 and Step 2 CK are subject to change.
 To obtain current information on specific test centers, visit the Prometric website or follow instructions on the scheduling permit for contacting Prometric.

 If you are unable to keep your Step 1 or Step 2 CK testing appointment at the test center you select, you can reschedule for a different test center within your testing region, subject to availability.
-To avoid a rescheduling fee, you must reschedule more than 30 calendar days before your scheduled testing appointment.
+Rescheduling fees may apply.
+A fee schedule is posted on the USMLE website .
 Refer to your scheduling permit for details.

 If you are unable to take Step 1 or Step 2 CK in the testing region you selected, you may request a change to your testing region.
 Additional information and instructions are provided with the form.

 The USMLE program provides reasonable accommodations for examinees with disabilities under the Americans with Disabilities Act (ADA).
 If you are an individual with such a disability and require test accommodations, visit the USMLE website before you apply for each Step for information regarding test accommodations, including procedures and documentation requirements.

 Examinees who require additional break time for medical conditions, such as diabetes, or for other reasons, like use of a breast pump for lactation, may apply for additional break time/standard testing time.
 See the USMLE Bulletin of Information for more information.